 Note that it utilizes both the “maxSize” and the “size” constraints (sometimes both, for testing purposes).
 Other fields do not have any constraints.
 Ideally we would want the smallest valid value to be returned, otherwise some flag (null/empty string) when the field does not have such constraints.
 So let’s take a look at a potential implementation:

 Walking through the code we see that an exception is raised when the proper parameters aren’t passed, or when the specified class or field do not exist.
 If the field does exist, we will take the lesser of “maxSize” and “size”, and return an empty string if no such constraint exists.
-I chose to use Class.forName() and specify the ClassLoader (rather than the simpler grailsApplication.getClassForName() approach) as it seemed to work better for my tests.
+I chose to use Class.forName() and specify the ClassLoader (rather than the simpler grailsApplication.getClassForName() approach) as it worked better for my tests.

 And of course, some tests to illustrate the different scenarios: